Chart Color Schemes

 Infrastructure

-Four projects have been identified by AreaSearch as potentially impacting the area: M1 Princes Motorway South-Facing Ramps at Dapto, Cleveland Road Upgrade - West Dapto, West Dapto Urban Release Area, and Byamee Street, Dapto.
+The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+Three such projects have been identified by AreaSearch as potentially impacting the area in question.
+Among these key projects are the M1 Princes Motorway South-Facing Ramps at Dapto, the Cleveland Road Upgrade - West Dapto, the West Dapto Urban Release Area, and Byamee Street, Dapto.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.